- Police Department

 The Villa Park Police Department was established by ordinance on August 1, 1927.
-From 1915-1927 the village had many different marshals that were appointed by the Village President for a term of one year.
+From 1915 to 1927 the village had many different marshals that were appointed by the Village President for a term of one year.
 Some of those who served Villa Park in this capacity were: John Swanson, Daniel Elkins, Charles Kiser, W.Y.
 Hendron and George Rippenhagen.
-Another title given to the Marshall was that of "Dog Pound Master."
+Another title given to the Marshall was that of "Dog Pound Master.
 He was responsible for the apprehension of stray dogs and those without licenses.
 He was compensated for this additional task with 50% of the license fee or the entire penalty.

 On May 17, 1915 the Village Board discussed the possibility of purchasing a "first class" revolver for the Marshall.
 There had been several complaints of "promiscuous shooting" in Villa Park and the board members felt the Marshall should have a gun.
 A secondhand revolver was finally purchased on June 18, 1917.
 Bullets were purchased several months later.

 Officers patrolled the town on motorcycles during the early years.
 If they were needed back at the station, a spotlight located on top of the water tower was turned on.
 If any major problems occurred the DuPage County Sheriff's Police were called to assist.

 In August, 1927 Charles E. Singer was appointed Chief of Police.
 He was a man of wide and varied experience capable of safeguarding the interests of a fast growing community.
 His prior experience included three years on the Chicago Police Department, ten years in the Sheriff's Office and one year as a Texas Ranger.
 His appointment as Chief was for a two year term.
 One of his first acts was to organize a police reserve of twenty men, three of whom were on duty every night.
 Motorcycle Policeman Fred Keppy and a night Sergeant constituted the paid personnel of the department.